KAPIL9027/devjam-exerciseA2Z/README.md

 exerciseA2Z - DevJam Hackathon Project

-This Project is based on the Healthcare Theme provided by DevJam.
-It is a exercise booklet application which provides access to thousands of exercises and tutorials based on the muscle target, body part and even equipment.
-This application is using ExerciseDB api to get the exercise related data.
-This application is a React.js application.
+This project is based on the healthcare theme provided by DevJam.
+It is an exercise booklet application that provides access to thousands of exercises and tutorials based on muscle target, body part, and even equipment.
+The application uses the ExerciseDB API to obtain exercise-related data and is built using React.js.

 ## Tech Stack